localstack/docs/content/en/user-guide/aws/rds/index.md

 }
 ```

-To add an instance you can run:
+To add an instance you can run the following command:

 {{< command >}}
 $ awslocal rds create-db-instance \